A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 The physical effect of standard neutrinos on cosmological observables is described briefly in~\cite{Lesgourgues:2006nd}, and in further details in sections 5.3.3 and 6.1.4 of~\cite{NuCosmo}.
 In few words, the most crucial point is that at least two out of the three neutrino masses are such that neutrinos become non-relativistic at some time between photon decoupling and today.
 This has two important consequences, explaining why standard neutrinos can be probed with cosmology.
 First, they provide a non-trivial background density and pressure, behaving initially as radiation and later as non-relativistic matter.
 Second, since neutrinos entered the non-relativistic regime only very recently, they still have considerable velocities compared to CDM particles, which prevents them from clustering on small scales: their velocity is greater than the escape velocity from gravitational potential wells on those scales.
 These two points have important implications for the matter and CMB power spectra in the Universe.

 {\bf Matter power spectrum.} The quantity $P(k,z)=\langle | \delta \rho_m / \rho_m |^2 \rangle$, measurable through several types of astrophysical observations, characterizes the amount of clustering of total matter on different wavenumbers $k$ and redhsifts $z$.
 Since total matter includes non-relativistic neutrinos at late times, the absence of neutrino clustering on small scales is expected to reduce the power spectrum by $(1-f_\nu)^2$, where $f_\nu$ is the fraction of total matter in the form of neutrinos, proportional to the total neutrino mass $\sum m_\nu$.
 In reality, however, the effect is larger than that, because the presence of a non-clustering component contributing nevertheless to the background expansion rate also changes the growth rate of the CDM fluctuations themselves.
-Hence, on small scales, the matter power spectrum suppression is close to $1-8f_\nu$ according to linear perturbation theory.
-N-body simulations show that the effect is even further enhanced to about $1-10f_\nu$ through non-linear clustering~\cite{Bird:2011rb}.
+Hence, on small scales, the matter power spectrum suppression is close to $1-8f_\nu$ according to linear perturbation theory. $N$-body simulations show that the effect is even further enhanced to about $1-10f_\nu$ through the non-linear clustering happening at a slightly later epoch~\cite{Bird:2011rb}.

 While $f_\nu$ only depends on the sum $\sum m_\nu$ of all light neutrino masses, second-order effects on the growth of structure do depend on individual neutrino masses (which govern the individual value of free-streaming scales at a given time).
 Mass-splitting effects have been shown to be so small that it is unlikely that they can be measured one day~(see e.g.~\cite{Lesgourgues:2006nd,Jimenez:2010ev,NuCosmo}).